How can we help you?

 When you fulfill orders, make sure that the goods are wrapped securely.
 Place the goods into the courier sleeve, print the waybill four times and insert the copies in the clear pocket on the side of the bag.

 You have the option of setting up the shipping rates in either Shopify or uAfrica.
-Either add your shipping rates into Shopify or add your rates into uAfrica’s Shipping Zones feature and send them to your Shopify store.
+Either add your shipping rates into Shopify or add your rates into uAfrica’s Shipping Rates features and send them to your Shopify store.

-Shipping Zones in uAfrica requires a functionality called ‘Real-Time Carrier Rates’ to be enabled on your Shopify store, which carries an additional cost on your monthly Shopify subscription.
+Shipping Rates in uAfrica requires a functionality called ‘Third-Party Carrier-Calculated Shipping Rates’ to be enabled on your Shopify store, which carries an additional cost on your monthly Shopify subscription.

 If you hit your limit before the end of the month, you will need to upgrade your plan to continue fulfilling orders.